Curtis Yarvin: Influence and connections

 Peter Thiel was an investor in Yarvin's startup Tlon and gave $100,000 to Tlon's co-founder John Burnham in 2011.
 In 2016, Yarvin privately asserted to Milo Yiannopoulos that he had been "coaching Thiel" and that he had watched the 2016 U.S. presidential election at Thiel's house.
 In his writings, Yarvin has pointed to a 2009 essay by Thiel, in which the latter declared: "I no longer believe that freedom and democracy are compatible ...
 Since 1920, the vast increase in welfare beneficiaries and the extension of the franchise to women—two constituencies that are notoriously tough for libertarians—have rendered the notion of 'capitalist democracy' into an oxymoron."

 Yarvin's ideas were influential among right-libertarians and paleolibertarians, and prominent investors like Thiel have echoed Yarvin's project of seceding from the United States to establish tech-CEO dictatorships.
-Journalist Jonathan Wilson noted that Yarvin had "a serious intellectual influence on key figures in Donald Trump's coming administration".
+Journalist Jason Wilson noted that Yarvin had "a serious intellectual influence on key figures in Donald Trump's coming administration".
 Venture capitalist Marc Andreessen, an informal adviser to Donald Trump, has spoken in approval of Yarvin.
 Political strategist Steve Bannon has read and admired his work.
 Vice-president JD Vance also praised Yarvin in 2021, and said, drawing from his 2012 "Retire All Government Employees" talk, that "what Trump should do, if I was giving him one piece of advice: Fire every single midlevel bureaucrat, every civil servant in the administrative state, and replace them with our people.
 And when the courts stop you, stand before the country and say, 'The chief justice has made his ruling.
 Now let him enforce it.

 CNN noted that while Thiel, Andreessen, Vance, and Anton have shown support for Yarvin, they have shown varying and inconsistent support for his theories, depending on their positions: "An advisor to Vance denied the vice president has a close relationship with Yarvin, saying the two have met 'like once.'
 Thiel, who did not respond to a request for comment, told The Atlantic in 2023 he didn't think Yarvin's ideas would 'work' but found him to be an 'interesting and powerful' historian.
-And earlier this year, Andreessen, who also did not respond to a request for comment, posted on X that one can read 'Yarvin without becoming a monarchist.'"
+And earlier this year, Andreessen, who also did not respond to a request for comment, posted on X that one can read 'Yarvin without becoming a monarchist.
 Investor Balaji Srinivasan has also echoed Yarvin's ideas of techno-corporate cameralism.
 He advocated in a 2013 speech for a "society run by Silicon Valley ... an opt-in society, ultimately outside the US, run by technology".